Overview

 Planning Theory and Systems Thinking (10 credits)

-Explore the evolution of urban planning thought and integrates systems thinking as a key framework for understanding the interconnectedness and complexity of urban environments.
+Explore the evolution of urban planning theory, looking at systems thinking as a key method to understand interconnectedness and complexity of urban environments.
 By the end of the module, students will have a deep understanding of the theoretical foundations of urban planning and the ability to apply systems thinking to address contemporary challenges, such as sustainability, equity, and resilience.

 Valuations for Planners (10 credits)